konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

 Server.
 If you run this tutorial in Colab and experience any version compatibility issues when working with the SDK, restart the runtime and initialize the SDK once again; this will resolve the issue.

-**Note**: you don't necessarily need to create the AI from scratch if you already have some document-processing architecture.
+**Note**: you don't necessarily need to create the AI from scratch if you already have some Document-processing architecture.
 You just need to wrap it into the class that corresponds to our Categorization AI structure.
 Follow the steps in this tutorial to find out what are the requirements for that.